 Pines Group Site is conveniently located at the Stony Gorge Dam, just 18 miles downstream from East Park Dam and 5 miles west of Fruto in western Glenn county.
 Stony Gorge Dam, Orland Project, was completed in 1928 and is a concrete slab and buttress structure with a height of 139 feet and a crest length of 868 feet.
 The group campsite area is complete with views of the Stony Gorge Reservoir and the scenic hills beyond.
-In addition to the Pines Group Site, there are free, first-come, first-served campsites in the area.
 There's plenty of open space to throw a ball around, stroll, and explore the area's wildflowers.
 Plus the warm-water fishery with an 18-mile shoreline is huge draw for avid fishermen.

 A boat launch is located 1 mile from the campsite, and the group area is ideal for swimming.
 Picnic tables are dispersed so that some are shaded by trees, while others capture the warm sun.
 The camping area has a stone fire pit and a large brick barbecue.

 While at recreating at Stony Gorge Reservoir:

 CLEAN, DRAIN, DRY boats and any other recreational equipment that comes in contact with water.
 Never dump unwanted bait, worms, fish parts or other organisms into the water.
 For more information visit https://www.invasivespeciesinfo.gov/